Budibase/website/content/portals/templates/Customer Account Portal/index.md

 ## Our customer account portal template

-Our customer account portal template is designed to offer a deployable self-service admin tool, in minutes.
+Our customer account portal template is designed to offer a deployable cloud-based self-service admin tool, in minutes.

 Like all Budibase apps, our template offers: